 It is a very important part of sharing information, and it covers medical, online, and financial privacy.

-It includes encryption, masking data, and authentication which all keep sure that the information about you is only available to people who are authorized to have access to this information.
+Data privacy includes encryption, masking data, and authentication, all in an effort to make sure that the information about you is only available to people who are authorized to have access to this information.

 An Introduction To Why It Is Important